-All actual or apparent director conflicts of interest in respect of a person's role as director shall be resolved in an ethical manner, meaning that the conflict of interest must be fully disclosed to the Nominating and Corporate Governance Committee, which shall investigate prior to recommending a resolution to the Board.
+All actual or apparent director conflicts of interest in respect of a person's role as director shall be resolved in an ethical manner, meaning that the conflict of interest must be fully disclosed to the Nominating and Corporate Governance Committee of the Board (the "Nominating and Corporate Governance Committee"), which shall investigate prior to recommending a resolution to the Board.
 In the case of a potential conflict of interest, directors are urged to seek guidance from the Nominating and Corporate Governance Committee.